mobi3006/homelab/mobibox/README.md

 ## Limitations - Parallels on Apple Silicon with `bento/ubuntu-24.04` in version `202502.21.0`

-`vagrant halt && vagrant up` is failing - see Question 5 below
+* `vagrant halt && vagrant up` is failing - see Question 5 below
+* `apt upgrade` is freezing - see TODO-ref-2703127
+  * same on Virtualbox ... looks like a problem of the Linux distribution
+    * current workaround: no upgrade

 ---